 Fortunately, you don’t have to learn the ins and outs of exit planning.
-This is where firms like ours come in.
+This is where firms like Exit Strategies come in.

 Contact Al Statz at 707-781-8580 or email firstname.lastname@example.org for more information on simple and straightforward business preparation.
-We can coordinate with and introduce you to the other professionals you’ll need.
+We can help you create a plan, and coordinate with and introduce you to the other professionals you’ll need.
 As always, everything we discuss will remain confidential.